eeverman/andhow/README.md

 ToDo
 ----
 *	Start validation...
+*	WOULD LIKE TO HAVE A REQUIRE-ONE TYPE ConfigGroup
 *	As a convience, CP.getValue() should accept a default value.
 *	Aliases should throw an error if they contain commas
 *	Aliases should show a warning if they contain dots.
 This could be used to